zkniebel/SitecoreUML/Documentation/guide/models-vs-diagrams/manipulating.md

 ### Templates and Template Folders in the Same Diagram \(Manual\)

-_As was mentioned in the Diagrams chapter, SitecoreUML recommends but does not require that you split your templates and your template folders into separate Templates Diagrams and Template Folders Diagrams.
-Up until this point, the guide has assumed that you have been following SitecoreUML's recommendations, but this chapter will cover both approaches._
+_As was mentioned in the _[_Diagrams_](/guide/diagrams.md)_ chapter, SitecoreUML recommends but does not require that you split your templates and your template folders into separate Templates Diagrams and Template Folders Diagrams.
+This technique covers the alternative approach, though it is not what SitecoreUML recommends._

 For those of you who would prefer to keep your templates and template folders in the same diagram. you can manipulate your tree by adding a Containment from your template to its desired template folder, as was done in the example shown in the chapter [Template Containment](/guide/template-containment.md).